 Chicago Scaffolding Accident Lawyer

 Like many construction accidents, scaffolding accidents often result in serious injury or death.
-For obvious reasons, these workers who are asked to perform their jobs at high elevations are exposed to serious hazards.
-Accidents from falls are the most common cause of construction related fatalities in the United States, constituting 10% of all work related deaths.
+For obvious reasons, working at high elevations exposes workers to serious hazards.
+Injuries from falls are the most common cause of construction-related fatalities in the United States, constituting 10% of all work related deaths.
 Falls from ladders and scaffolds account for approximately 40% of all fall injuries.
 Falls from scaffolds account for approximately 50 deaths and 4,500 injuries every year.